 Let’s set the record straight:

-Hydrophobics, or Water Behavior, alone do not provide an accurate picture of automotive ceramic nano coatings and their overall protection characteristics.
+Hydrophobics, or Water Behavior, alone do not provide an accurate picture of an automotive ceramic nano coating’s overall protection characteristics.

 Hydrophobics are only one, highly specific aspect of the overall protection offered by ceramic coatings.